 - In Shark Attack 3: Megalodon, only John Barrowman and a tiny handful of his costars spoke English.
 All the other actors are from Bulgaria (where the movie was filmed) and had to memorize their lines.

-- Viggo Mortensen has, by rote, spoken Russian, Japanese, the Sioux dialect Lakota, and Sindarin, although nobody is quite certain of the phonology of the last one as it's one of the languages created by J. R. R. Tolkien.
+- Viggo Mortensen has, by rote, spoken Russian, Japanese, the Sioux dialect Lakota, and Sindarin, although nobody is quite certain of the accent of the last one as it's one of the languages created by J. R. R. Tolkien.

 - Some of the early Hal Roach talkies starring Laurel and Hardy, Our Gang, Charley Chase, etc. were filmed in multiple foreign language versions for the European market.
 Often, the secondary characters would be replaced with native speakers, but the stars would learn their parts phonetically.
 Improvement of dubbing and subtitling techniques eventually made this cumbersome process obsolete.

 - Ron Perlman memorized all of his lines for his part in the French movie The City of Lost Children (La Cité des enfants perdus).

 - Mark Wahlberg's few words of mangled Hebrew in Date Night make it clear that there's no way he could have actually understood his character's Israeli girlfriend.

 - Legendary Danish monster movie Reptilicus was originally done entirely with Danish actors speaking English phonetically.
 The producer didn't believe they were incomprehensible until he played it for some Americans.
 He then had it redubbed with native English speakers.

 - In the movie of The Kite Runner, some of the adult actors had to learn their lines in Farsi (also known as Dari).
 It's not painfully obvious because child actors who played young Amir and Hassan were native speakers, and they are the only characters really in the first half of the movie.